-1. A minimum of 128 semester hours, including the work in the General College.

-2. A minimum quality point ratio of two in the major field and for all work attempted.

-3. The recommendation of the student's major professor.

-4. Except in commerce and secretarial science, completion of the second year of a foreign language on the university level.

-5. Exclusive of the required courses in general education in the General College, students are expected to take at least fifty per cent - and it is desirable that they take not more than seventy-five per cent - of their total work for graduation in their major division.
+- 1. A minimum of 128 semester hours, including the work in the General College. - 2.
+A minimum quality point ratio of two in the major field and for all work attempted. - 3.
+The recommendation of the student's major professor. - 4.
+Except in commerce, secretarial science, industrial management, and occupational therapy, completion of the second year of a foreign language on the university level. - 5.
+Exclusive of the required courses in general education in the General College, students are expected to take at least fifty per cent-and it is desirable that they take not more than seventy-five per cent-of their total work for graduation in their major division.